-442 Individuals are present within cyberspace and thus are fully concerned by self-determination in digital443 ecosystem.
+Individuals are present within cyberspace and thus are fully concerned by self-determination in digital ecosystem.

-444 Individuals buy digital goods, use digital services and participate in digital communities.
-In the near
+Individuals buy digital goods, use digital services and participate in digital communities.
+In the near future, they may spend more and more time in cyberspace, for instance in metaverse, working as well as living part of their private life there.

-- 445 future, they may spend more and more time in cyberspace, for instance in metaverse, working as well as living part of their private life there.
-446 - 447 - With regard to the use of personal data in a metaverse environment, the amount of biometrically-inferred - 448 data required to operate services offered, will be very high and will largely exceed, for example, current 449 data volumes used for user-profiling.
-This implies additional challenges from a self-determination - 450 perspective. - 451 Since Digital Sovereignty is based on the understanding of interdependencies, and/or legitimised via external factors or sources of influences, which can include potential threats, it is crucial for individuals 452 453 to be empowered to understand these risks, to learn how to manage them and to benefit from 454 mechanisms like digital integrity to protect themselves in this ecosystem.
-This implies that information 455 and transparency alone will not be sufficient to break the asymmetry. of information and knowledge. - 456 Therefore, standardisation should benefit individuals by shaping the behaviour of private and public 457 organizations (including countries and regulators) in cyberspace respecting the Digital Sovereignty of 458 individuals.
+With regard to the use of personal data in a metaverse environment, the amount of biometrically-inferred data required to operate services offered, will be very high and will largely exceed, for example, current data volumes used for user-profiling.
+This implies additional challenges from a self-determination perspective.

+Since Digital Sovereignty is based on the understanding of interdependencies, and/or legitimised via external factors or sources of influences, which can include potential threats, it is crucial for individuals to be empowered to understand these risks, to learn how to manage them and to benefit from mechanisms like digital integrity to protect themselves in this ecosystem.
+This implies that information and transparency alone will not be sufficient to break the asymmetry of information and knowledge.
+For example, there may be unbalance of power between parties in the employee /employer relationship.

+Therefore, standardisation should benefit individuals by shaping the behaviour of private and public organizations (including countries and regulators) in cyberspace respecting the Digital Sovereignty of individuals.

-459 5.1.3 Specific dimension of the fifth principle
+5.1.3 Specific dimension of the fifth principle

-- 460 The fifth principle, already identified in 4.2, implies standards in the domain of Digital Sovereignty to take a humanist approach, based on human rights and principle to ensure, for example, human solidarity and 461 462 inclusion, freedom of choice, participation in the digital public space, safety and security and empowerment, human well-being, self-determination and sustainability, and, more in general, to 463 guarantee self-determination and digital integrity.
-464 - 465 In the European Union, this principle is directly supported by the fundamental values, rights and principles referenced in the 2022 EU Declaration on Digital Rights and Principles, and the EU Charter of 466 467 Fundamental Rights.
+The fifth principle, already identified in 4.2, implies standards in the domain of Digital Sovereignty to take a humanist approach, based on human rights and principle to ensure, for example, human solidarity and inclusion, freedom of choice, participation in the digital public space, safety and security and empowerment, human well-being, self-determination and sustainability, and, more in general, to guarantee self-determination and digital integrity.

+In the European Union, this principle is directly supported by the fundamental values, rights and principles referenced in the 2022 EU Declaration on Digital Rights and Principles, and the EU Charter of Fundamental Rights.

-468 5.1.4 Rights and expectations
+5.1.4 Rights and expectations

-- 469 In the digital age, individuals expect both from public and private organizations that their rights are 470 respected and extended where necessary to strengthen their right to self-determination.
-Standardization 471 should thus benefit individuals and be supporting their digital rights, needs and well-being. - 472 Standards related to Digital Sovereignty thus should enable individuals to understand the digital 473 environment in which they are involved (i.e. requirements of intelligibility and transparency), as well as 474 to protect their rights and well-being enshrined in the Digital Sovereignty (i.e. requirement of effectiveness).
-475 - 476 Digital Sovereignty supporting standards should lay down mechanisms, techniques and/or objectives, to 477 be implemented by states and organizations, which support individuals' rights and their enforcement 478 (including remedies schemes in case of harm), their well-being, their needs and expectations, their free - 479 will, their self-determination and that respect their digital integrity3.
-This approach will allow individuals - 480 to freely make decisions and act in a self-determined way, and should be respected at all times in any - 481 digital ecosystem.
+In the digital age, individuals expect both from public and private organizations that their rights are respected and extended where necessary to strengthen their right to self-determination.
+Standardization should thus benefit individuals and be supporting their digital rights, needs and well-being.

+Implementation of standards related to Digital Sovereignty thus should support individuals to understand the digital environment in which they are involved (i.e. requirements of intelligibility and transparency), as well as to protect their rights and well-being enshrined in the Digital Sovereignty (i.e. requirement of effectiveness).

+Digital Sovereignty supporting standards should lay down mechanisms, techniques and/or objectives, to be implemented by states and organizations, which support individuals' rights and their enforcement (including remedies schemes in case of harm), their well-being, their needs and expectations, their free will, their self-determination and that respect their digital integrity3.
+This approach will allow individuals to freely make decisions and act in a self-determined way, and should be respected at all times in any digital ecosystem.